hyperledger/indy-hipe/text/0015-agent-test-suite-interface/README.md

 value of SSI centers on interaction, and interaction requires different pieces of technology to understand one another.

-We will likely write multiple RFCs that touch on aspects of agent interaction--but implementers need an oracle against which they can verify compliance with specs and community practice.
+We will likely write multiple HIPEs that touch on aspects of agent interaction--but implementers need an oracle against which they can verify compliance with specs and community practice.
 This HIPE creates such an oracle.